Economics and Mathematics, BS

-During Swati Joshi’s second year at Northeastern, she wasn’t sure that she wanted to be an Economics major any more.
+During Swati Joshi’s second year at Northeastern, she wasn’t sure that she wanted to be an economics major anymore.
 A conversation with Professor Imke Reimers changed her mind.
 Professor Reimers shared her own experience and journey with Swati and explained what the graduate school experience might look like and the process of applying to PhD programs.
 This gave Swati the motivation she needed to continue her path in the field of economics.

 Related Schools & Departments

-Swati had the opportunity to lead the NU Fed Challenge team in presenting a rate proposal to the Boston Fed.
+She had the opportunity to lead NU's Fed Challenge team in presenting a rate proposal to the Boston Federal Reserve.

 More Student Paths